-NSA personnel handling a communication acquired pursuant to section 702 of the Act determine (based on the information in that communication or other information of which the NSA personnel are aware) that the communication is between an attorney (or any person who, based on the information in the communication, appears clearly to be communicating on behalf of an attorney, such as a paralegal or administrative assistant) and a client.

-- (a) (U) After discovering such a communication, if NSA personnel handling a communication determine that the communication does not contain foreign intelligence information or evidence of a crime, the communication must be destroyed irrespective of whether the communication contains information protected by the attorney-client privilege. - (b) (U) If NSA personnel handling such a communication determine that the communication appears to contain foreign intelligence information or evidence of a crime, the personnel handling the communication must bring the communication to the attention of NSA's Office of General Counsel for action as set forth below.
+- (U) Section 5 Acquisition and Handling Attorney-Client Communications - (U) Privileged Communications.
+NSA may receive unminimized communications, acquired pursuant to section 702 of the Act, to which an attorney is a party.
+These provisions address the retention, dissemination, and use of information in such communications and apply when NSA personnel handling a communication acquired pursuant to section 702 of the Act determine (based on the information in that communication or other information of which the NSA personnel are aware) that the communication is between an attorney (or any person who, based on the information in the communication, appears clearly to be communicating on behalf of an attorney, such as a paralegal or administrative assistant) and a client. - (a) (U) After discovering such a communication, if NSA personnel handling a communication determine that the communication does not contain foreign intelligence information or evidence of a crime, the communication must be destroyed irrespective of whether the communication contains information protected by the attorney-client privilege. - (b) (U) If NSA personnel handling such a communication determine that the communication appears to contain foreign intelligence information or evidence of a crime, the personnel handling the communication must bring the communication to the attention of NSA's Office of General Counsel for action as set forth below.

-(c) (S//NF) Privileged Communications Pertaining to a Criminal Charge in the United
+(c) (S/AN) Privileged Communications Pertaining to a Criminal Charge in the United

-States.

 If the communication contains

-privileg ed information pertaining to a criminal charge in the United States, the
+privileged information pertaining to communication shall be segregated. a criminal charge in the United States, the

-nication shall be segregated.
+(d)

+(e)